Bodybuilding in Australia: History

-Fred Vella's contributions to the fitness industries during the 1960s to 1980s are indeed remarkable.
-Operating the largest gymnasium in Australia, he played a pivotal role in promoting bodybuilding and fitness through various contests.
-His efforts in organizing and sponsoring the Mr. Australia Body Building Contests, as well as the Mr. Sydney and Mr. New South Wales Bodybuilding Contests, have undoubtedly left a lasting impact on the sports community.
-Additionally, his involvement in the Miss Sydney and Miss New South Wales Beauty Contests highlights his dedication to celebrating excellence in various forms of physical culture aimed at promoting health and physical development.
+Fred Vella operated a bodybuilding gymnasium in Australia, where he played a role in promoting bodybuilding and fitness through various contests.
+His efforts in organizing and sponsoring the Mr. Australia Body Building Contests, as well as the Mr. Sydney and Mr. New South Wales Bodybuilding Contests, have contributed to the bodybuilding community in NSW.
+Additionally, his involvement in the Miss Sydney and Miss New South Wales Beauty contests shows his interest promoting health and physical development.

 Early competitions were heavily dominated by male competitors however the rise of female bodybuilding throughout the 1970s and 1980s resulted in many instances of greater numbers of women competing than men.